scottclowe/scottclowe.github.io/_posts/2016-03-05-rank-hot-encoder.md

 | Good         | 3          | `[0, 0, 0, 1, 0]` | `[1, 1, 1, 0]`    |
 | Very good    | 4          | `[0, 0, 0, 0, 1]` | `[1, 1, 1, 1]`    |

-Instead of answering the query **Is the satisfaction *x*?**, the fields of a rank-hot encoder tell us **Is the satisfaction level at least *x*?**
+Instead of answering the query "**Is the satisfaction *x*?**", the entires in a rank-hot encoder tell us "**Is the satisfaction level at least *x*?**".
-The new features inspect whether the rank meets or exceeds a thresholds, using the similar to the behaviour of a decision tree.

-This set-up allows a linear model to explain the effect of a high rank as the additive composition of the effect of each rank in turn.
+This representation of the data allows a linear model to explain the effect of a high-rank as the additive composition of the effect of each rank in turn.

+It's a bit like an onion.
+We start with a model for "very bad" satisfaction.
+Then, when the satisfaction is higher than "very bad", we add an effect from this to the model for "very bad".
+If the satisfaction is higher than "bad", we add another effect which accounts for this.
+And so on, until we have an effect which accounts for the difference between "good" and "very good" satisfaction.

-If such a model works well, this should out-perform either of the other encodings.
+Training a model on such a representation of the data has the potential to out-perform either of the other encodings.

-I suspect that one of the biggest advantages of the rank-hot encoder over the one-hot encoder is the regularising effect of reducing the sparsity of the features.
+Possibly one of the biggest advantages of the rank-hot encoder over the one-hot encoder is the regularising effect created when the sparsity of the features is reduced.
 With a one-hot encoder, only a small fraction of the samples will match a single rank, so nearly all the samples inform us about the effect of the `0` value and a minority about the `1` value.
 Whereas with the rank-hot encoder, the `0` and `1` values are more evenly distributed.
 For the middle ranks, typically around half the samples will be below and half above the threshold.